ibhavikmakwana/flutter-best-practices/README.md

 ### dont-use-functional-widgets

-We usually have a situation where we need to saperate out UI code from the widget, But we avoid creating a saperate widget and use function which returns Widget.
+We usually have a situation where we need to separate out UI code from the widget, But we avoid creating a separate widget and use function which returns Widget.
 This practice have some benefits, like you don't need to pass all parameters in your new widget, You have less code and less files.
-But this approch may cause issue when you want to inspect your widget.
+But this approach may cause issue when you want to inspect your widget.
 Let's see this in depth.

 When you use functional widget code looks like this.
 ```dart